 Based on two people sharing a room.
 Group rates available for 6 or more people

-Entry to all Gardens.
+Entry to all Gardens, one house and Blenheim Palace.
 See what’s included as standard

 Start & Finish

 A small hotel, a classic inn, a tea room and a modern hotel with swimming pool

 A historic 5 star Oxford hotel, two 4 star hotels and a luxury boutique hotel